 Main: This is the main volume of the notes which can be switched off to only play the harmonics, reverse, or tonal depth of the piano.

 Harmonics: This is the volume of harmonics that are created by a type of playing style that divides the strings at a certain spot with the player’s finger.

 Reverse: This adds reversed versions of the notes played this can be set to sync at a certain interval from 1/1 to 1/8d or can be set to free with a slider to control the time at which the reversed notes are sounded.

 Tonal Depth: This adds additional resonance to give the instrument deeper and richer sound quality.

-Fabric: Gives you the choice between six different types of fabric that is placed between the hammers and the strings Cotton, Silk, Curtain, Felt, Leather and Pleather this changes the tonality of the piano from soft and mellow to a more percussive sound.
+Fabric: Gives you the choice between six different types of fabric that are placed between the hammers and the strings Cotton, Silk, Curtain, Felt, Leather, and Pleather this changes the tonality of the piano from soft and mellow to a more percussive sound.

 Ambiance: Here we have thirty types of ambiances to choose from these are all hisses recorded in different rooms like “Saal Drei” at the Funkhaus or a silent room or a vintage tape hiss.